 - Why our clients don’t show up for appointments, or follow through on referrals – and what we can do about it

 For more information, or to book a poverty workshop for your organization or conference, please contact Tiela Chalmers at email@example.com or (510) 302-2208.
-All proceeds go to the Volunteer Legal Services Corporation, the pro bono arm of the Alameda County Bar Association.
-VLSC provides free legal services to low-income people in Alameda County and is one of the largest provider of pro bono legal services in the county.
+All proceeds go to Legal Access Alameda (formerly known as the Volunteer Legal Services Corporation) the pro bono arm of the Alameda County Bar Association.
+Legal Access provides free legal services to low-income people in Alameda County and is one of the largest providers of pro bono legal services in the county.